 FAQs Related to Statutory Holidays in Manitoba

-Can employers substitute another day off instead of paying stat holiday premium pay?
+Can employers substitute another day off instead of paying the statutory holiday premium pay?

 Yes, employers in specified industries like hospitality and agriculture can substitute another day off with stat pay instead of 1.5x premium pay for working on the holiday.